 Check the tire pressure

 Driving with the incorrect tire pressure will lead to uneven tire wear.
 Under-inflated tires have a larger contact area leading to wear on the edge of the tire.
 Whereas over-inflated tires carry the weight on the center of the tire only which will wear out the tire much sooner.
+Use this device to check your tire pressure easily.

 Adjust your driving style